A Local Singularity Analysis for the Ricci Flow and its Applications to Ricci Flows with Bounded Scalar Curvature

 If no such $C$ exists, meaning that

 the Ricci flow is said to be of \emph{Type~II}.
 In our first definition we localise these concepts.

-\begin{definition}[Type~I and Type~II Singular Points] Let $(M,g(t))$ be a Ricci flow maximally defined on the time interval $[0,T)$, $T<\infty$ and assume that $(M,g(t))$ has bounded curvatures for all $t\in[0,T)$.
+\begin{definition}[Type~I and Type~II Singular Points] Let $(M,g(t))$ be a Ricci flow on $[0,T)$, $T<\infty$, satisfying \eqref{eq.curvatureblowup} and \eqref{eq.bddcurv}.
 For any fixed $t\in[0,T)$, we consider the parabolically rescaled Ricci flow $\widetilde{g}_t(s):= (T-t)^{-1}g(t+(T-t)s)$ defined for $s\in[-\frac{t}{T-t},1)$. \begin{enumerate}[i)] \item We say that a point $p \in M$ is a \emph{singular point} if for any neighbourhood $U$ of $p$, the Riemannian curvature becomes unbounded on $U$ as $t$ approaches $T$.
 The \emph{singular set} $\Sigma$ is the set of all such points and the \emph{regular set} $\mathfrak{Reg}$ consists of the complement of $\Sigma$. \item We say that a point $p \in M$ is a \emph{Type~I singular point} if there exist constants $c_I,C_I, r_I>0$ such that we have

 We denote the set of such points by $\Sigma_I$ and call it the \emph{Type~I singular set}. \item We say that a point $p$ is a \emph{Type~II singular point} if for any $r>0$ we have